 A severe outbreak of Spruce Budworm occurs in Chinchaga.

-Fire burns 10,000 square kilometres of the Chinchaga area.
+A wildfire burns 10,000 square kilometers of the Chinchaga area.

 May 1, 2018